LeilaHoseinzade/Transformer-Network/README.md

 # Transformer Network Project
-This project is part of the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) #Sequence Models course on Coursera.
+This project is part of the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning)-Sequence Models course on Coursera.
 These series of courses are offered by [deeplearning.ai](https://www.deeplearning.ai/) and Andrew Ng is the instructor.

 # Credit
 This repo is my work for [Deep learning specialization](https://www.coursera.org/specializations/deep-learning) Sequence models- Transformer Network project and the code base was taken from Corsera's [Deepl Learning Specialization](https://www.coursera.org/specializations/deep-learning).